fiddlesleet/webapp-skeleton/README.md

 # webapp-skeleton
-Barebones structure for a website using Node.js, Express.js &amp; AWS' DynamoDB
+Barebones structure for a webapp using Node.js, Express.js &amp; AWS DynamoDB